h-sifat/express-ipc/README.md

 // or better, if we destructure them function ({req, res, next}) {}

-// we can pick only the properties that we need function ({req, next}) {}
+// we can only the pick  properties that we are interested in function ({req, next}) {}
 ```